 I'd recommend that patients get involved with LRF at some level.
 They do many things to help patients.
 The "Ask the Doctor" program is a wonderful program.
 I wouldn't have found my doctor without it.
 It really gives people, who aren't as educated about the disease or haven't done the research yet, an easy setting to ask questions.
 And they can hear other people's questions that they may have not known to ask.

-This is my second year participating in the local Lymphomathon.
-This year my team raised over $10,000.
-I am also the Dallas chapter president where one of my responsibilities is to increase the awareness of LRF and how they are going to eradicate lymphoma.
+Each year I participate in the Dallas Lymphoma Walk.
 Also I was asked to be on the Inaugural Ambassadors Program, which is where I speak on behalf of LRF-talking to people who are newly diagnosed or who have questions, or speaking in a public forum.